The Long Walk to Finchley: Plot

-Margaret Roberts gains a role as research chemist into ice cream and in her spare time pursues her political ambitions with her father's help and begins her relationship with Denis Thatcher.
+Margaret Roberts gains a role as a chemist researching ice cream and in her spare time pursues her political ambitions with her father's help and begins her relationship with Denis Thatcher.
 She is nominated the Conservative candidate for the constituency of Dartford in the run-up to the 1950 election, and is openly optimistic despite most other Conservatives' opinion that no Conservative can win the seat, let alone a woman.
 During the election campaign, she meets Edward Heath, candidate for the key marginal seat of Bexley.
 He is suspicious of her populist and publicity-seeking style, but less overtly hostile to her than more reactionary figures in the party such as Waldron Smithers.

 Overall national party strategy is for Roberts to draw Labour attention away from Bexley and Chislehurst (also being fought by a woman, Patricia Hornsby-Smith) to enable these two key marginal seats to be won.
 This Margaret does, and Bexley and Chislehurst are duly won, but Margaret herself is beaten at Dartford by the Labour candidate (despite reducing his majority).
 Her relationship with Denis founders and she decides that she must improve her chances of finding a new and winnable seat.
 To this end she decides to leave science and study for the Bar.

 At a Conservative ball, Miss Hornsby-Smith engineers a meeting between Margaret and the shy and (it is implied) possibly homosexual Heath.
 Margaret flirts with him in an attempt to better her political career, and asks him a question which the audience does not hear (though they do hear Heath stating "we must never speak of this again").
 Having failed to begin a relationship with Heath, she recommences her relationship with Denis and pre-empts and accepts his proposal of marriage.
 Her teetotal father accepts her choice, despite concerns over Denis's status as a non-teetotaller and a divorcé and the marriage taking place in London, not their hometown of Grantham.

 She again fails to win Dartford at the 1951 election and writes to console Heath on the death of his mother, to whom he was close.
 Even on their honeymoon, Margaret is keen to take on a candidacy for the safe Conservative seat of Canterbury, but in the meantime, Heath convinces the Canterbury Conservative Association not to select her.
 Margaret finds herself pregnant but takes the Bar exam nevertheless, shortly afterward giving birth to twins.
 Happy that this provides her with an instant nuclear family for her political ends rather than expressing conventional maternal joy, Margaret then fails to win the candidacy for Smithers's seat of Orpington but is convinced out of a brief exit from the political world by Denis when her frustration at being cut off from that world soon becomes apparent.